Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 ### Configure AWS credentials
 To connect to your S3 bucket, you need to provide AWS credentials.
 It is recommended to create a dedicated IAM (Identity and Access Management) user with "AmazonS3ReadOnlyAccess" permissions for security best practices.

-1. Create an IAM user in your AWS account
+1. Create an IAM user in your AWS account.
-2. Attach the "AmazonS3ReadOnlyAccess" permissions policy
+2. Attach the "AmazonS3ReadOnlyAccess" permissions policy.

 [![Screenshot that shows creating an IAM user in AWS account and attaching the required permissions policy.](media/amazons3-iam-permissions.png)](media/amazons3-iam-permissions.png#lightbox)

-3. Generate an Access Key ID and Secret Access Key
+3. Generate an access key ID and secret access key.

 [![Screenshot that shows generating an access key for an IAM user.](media/amazons3-iam-access-key.png)](media/amazons3-iam-access-key.png#lightbox)

-4. Copy these credentials to use in the connector setup
+4. Copy these credentials to use in the connector setup.

 ### Authenticate and authorize
-Paste your AWS Access Key ID and Secret Access Key in the connector setup.
+Paste your AWS access key ID and secret access key in the connector setup.
 Choose **Authorize**, and the connector validates that the credentials have proper permissions to access the bucket.

 ### Roll out to a limited audience
 Deploy the connection to a limited user base if you want to validate it in Copilot and other Search surfaces before you roll it out to a broader audience.
 For more information, see [Staged rollout for connectors](staged-rollout-for-graph-connectors.md).